agusmgarcia/react-core/.github/README.commands.md

 # Commands

-Set of opinionated commands to run, check, format and build react applications and libraries.
-It uses the following packages:
+Set of opinionated commands to build, check, deploy, format, pack, run and test NextJS applications and libraries and Azure functions.

-- Eslint
-- Jest
-- NextJS
-- Prettier
-- TailwindCSS
-- Typescript
-- Webpack

 ## Setup

-In your _package.json_ file, make sure you have set `core: "app"` in case it is a web application or `core: "lib"` for library.
+In your _package.json_ file, make sure you have set `core: "app"` in case it is a NextJS application, `core: "lib"` for library or `core: "azure-func"` for Azure functions.

 ```jsonc
 // ./package.json